apehex/lathex-template/.github/README.md

 ## Credits

-The syntax highlighting for Solidity has been made by [Sergei Tikhomirov][solidity-syntax-highlighting]
+The syntax highlighting for Solidity has been made by [Sergei Tikhomirov][solidity-syntax-highlighting].

 The rest of the template is original work entirely.
 Still it has roots in the popular LaTeX scripts mentioned below.